 Andrew Stibbs, Chief Operating Officer

-Mr Stibbs oversees corporate development and business execution at Satisfai and has over 30 years experience in project management, operations, and corporate finance in the technology and consumer products sectors.
+Mr Stibbs oversees corporate development, operations and business execution at Satisfai and has over 30 years experience in project management, operations, and corporate finance in the technology and consumer products sectors.
 Mr. Stibbs focuses our business on the most promising addressable markets to ensure that we deliver solutions that solve clinically relevant problems and support the delivery of meaningful improvement in patient care and treatment outcomes.

-In his role as a consultant, Andrew has provided various clients with project oversight including Kepis & Pobe Financial Group where she supports corporate governance and compliance activities as well as disruptive technology investment due diligence.
+In his role as a consultant, Andrew has provided various clients with project oversight including Kepis & Pobe Financial Group where he supports corporate governance and compliance activities as well as disruptive technology investment due diligence.
 Most recently, Andrew oversaw the development and deployment of a confidential online therapy service for Vancouver General Hospital which serves to complement in-patient clinical therapy at the hospital.
 Andrew also oversaw the development and launch of an online tool to support the management of the high profile Site C Dam public inquiry carried out by the British Columbia Utilities Commission.